 Turning on a conventional fan is cheaper than running an air conditioner.
 But what about running your air conditioner in fan mode?
 Many people see the option of a fan mode on their AC unit without knowing what it means, along with several other modes.
 Here’s what you need to know about all your AC unit has to offer.

 Air conditioner fan mode will make the machine work like a fan.
 However, it will only blow and circulate air without cooling it.
 The practice may cause a cooling sensation due to the breeze hitting your skin.
 However, the air temperature will not decrease a little bit.

-Running your AC in fan mode will save some energy consumption because your AC compressor would not have to work.
+Running your AC in fan mode saves energy because your AC compressor will not have to work.
 Experts recommend you try this trick during cool weather when you don’t need the temperature to decrease.
 You can also turn on the fan mode after your AC reaches your ideal air temperature.
 This will help to circulate the air in your room and keep it at a comfortable level.

 Sign-up For Our AC Newsletter!

 Need to know more about all things AC?
 Join our Newsletter!

 If you look at your AC remote, you likely see other modes.
 Here’s what they will do if you use them.

 Cool mode is the regular AC setting.
 This mode will run your AC steadily to maintain the temperature and fan speed as you set them.
 People choose this mode to keep their utmost comfortable environment.

 Sometimes, it is not the air temperature that causes discomfort but the humidity instead.
 Setting your AC in dry mode will not have to work to reach lower temperatures.
 Even fan speed can go slow if needed.
 Your AC will focus on removing extra moisture in the air.
 This mode is suitable on rainy days or if you live near the sea.